RaVeR76/BubbleBobbleBonkers/README.md

 ### Requirements

-* Single page game website
+* Single page game with introduction page
 * Allow player to input their actual name so that it will increase their feeling of game involvement & therefore their interactivity with the game
 * Fun looking website which is aesthetically pleasing also
 * Easy & smooth interaction with the game play
-* Increased difficulty either by shortening the game conutdown timer or by adding extra memory tiles to turn over
+* Increased difficulty either by shortening the game countdown timer or by adding extra memory tiles to turn over
 * The classic Bubble Bobble theme tune has to be playing in the background for sure
-* Once tiles have been matched, increase the players score
+* Once tiles have been matched, increase the players score (possibly decrease score on a mismatch in a later level)
 * To have link to a contact form for unnoticed bugs & ideas (obviously I don't want any bug feedback tbh but may add form just in case)

 ### Expectations